sh-veum/kafka-ksqldb-react-test/README.md

-Just goofing around with kafka and ksqldb
+Just goofing around with kafka and ksqldb.

+Work in progress.

 ### docker-compose.py